Hamiltonicity of Step-graphon: On graphons with symmetric support

 \item If $\crk(Z') = 0$ and $x^*\in \rint \cX'$, and if $S$ is not connected, then

 and

 \item If $\crk(Z') = 0$, $x^*\in \rint \cX'$, and $S$ is connected, then

-\end{enumerate} \end{Corollary}
+\end{enumerate} \end{corollary}

-At the end of the section, we relate the above corollary to our earlier work~\cite{belabbas2021h,belabbas2023geometric}, which deal with the $H$-property for symmetric graphons.
-As mentioned in Section~\ref{sec:introduction}, the sampling procedure considered in~\cite{belabbas2021h,belabbas2023geometric} is slightly different from the one considered in this paper.
-Specifically, in~\cite{belabbas2021h,belabbas2023geometric}, we first sample an undirected graph $G_n\sim W$, with $W$ a symmetric graphon, and then obtain the symmetric digraph $\vec G_n^\rs$ from $G_n$ by replacing each undirected edge with a pair of oppositely oriented edges, i.e., we follow steps $S1$, $S'2$, and $S'3$ (see Subsection~\ref{ssec:symmetrization}), where $W^\rs$ in step $S'2$ is replaced with $W$.
-We denote by $\vec G_n^\rs \sim W$ the symmetric digraph obtained in this way.
-For ease of presentation and to avoid any confusion, we say that the symmetric step-graphon $W$ has the {\em (strong) $H^\rs$-property} if $\vec G_n^\rs\sim W$ has a Hamiltonian decomposition (cycle) \aas.
+In the earlier work~\cite{belabbas2021h,belabbas2023geometric}, we have addressed the weak $H$-property for the class of symmetric graphons $W$.
+However, the sampling procedure there is slightly different from the one used in this paper, as we elaborate below.
+In~\cite{belabbas2021h,belabbas2023geometric}, we first sample an undirected graph $G_n\sim W$, and then obtain the symmetric digraph $\vec G_n^\rs$ from $G_n$ by replacing each undirected edge with a pair of oppositely oriented edges.
+To avoid any confusion, we say that $W$ has {\em weak (resp., strong) $H^\rs$-property} if $\vec G_n^\rs\sim W$ has a cycle cover (resp., Hamilton cycle) \aas.
 We establish the following result:

-\begin{Lemma} A symmetric step-graphon $W$ has the (strong) $H^\rs$-property if and only if it has the (strong) $H$-property. \end{Lemma}
+\begin{lemma} A symmetric step-graphon $W$ has weak (resp., strong) $H^\rs$-property if and only if it has weak (resp., strong) $H$-property. \end{lemma}

 \begin{proof} Let $\overline W$ be the {\it saturation} of $W$, i.e.,